-Micromobility companies therefore must deal with the expenses associated with replacing stolen hardware as well as hire enough manpower to repair damaged ones.
+Micromobility companies therefore must deal with the expenses associated with replacing stolen hardware as well as hire enough employees to repair damaged ones.
 Both Bird and Lime have stated that their electric scooters tend to last one to two months before having to be replaced.
-In an effort to increase their lifespan, Bird upgraded to a new “Bird Zero” model in September 2018 that is more rugged and durable, featuring solid-core tires.
+A dataset released by Bird found that the average life span was just 28.8 days.

 For cities with harsher climates, like those in northern Europe, adoption of shared bikes and scooters is not as viable.
 In the rain and snow, conditions become dangerous and accidents skyrocket.
 Plus, demand simply decreases when it is too cold to use unenclosed vehicles.